 The installer can do more things which cannot be achieved just by dragging and dropping, as to install system services and place the files elsewhere on your system.

-When you download an app from outside the Mac App Store app must be signed by an "identified developer” before it will run – at least by default.
+When you download an app from outside the Mac App Store app must be signed by an "identified developers" before it will run – at least by default.
 This helps to protect the average users from running a potentially malicious program .
-This the signing feature called Gatekeeper.
-You can run the downloaded program and see a warning that the program "is damaged and should not be opened.”
-Your Mac will say "you should move it to the Trash.”
+This signing operation called Gatekeeper.
+You can run a downloaded program and see a warning that the program "is corrupt and should not be opened."
+Your Mac will say "you should move it to the trash."
 This is likely due to the fact that the application is not signed by its developers, but can also be due to the fact that a signed file been tampered with or corrupted during a download.

 If you are a regular Mac user and am not sure why you see this warning, you will probably want to stop this.
-But if you know what you are doing and have to run a program that you trust – but the developer has not signed – you can disable this protection.
-To disable Gatekeeper, Open the system preferences – Click on the Apple icon in the top left of the screen or click the icon in the system preferences in your dock – and click on Security & Privacy icon.
-Click on the padlock, Enter your password and set "Allow applications downloaded from” option "Anywhere.”
+But if you know what you are doing and have to run a program that you trust – but the developer has not signed — you can turn off this protection.
+To disable the Gatekeeper, Open the System Preferences window – click on the Apple icon in the top left of the screen or click the icon in the system preferences in your dock — and click Security & Privacy icon.
+Click on the padlock, Enter your password and set "allow apps downloaded from" option "Anywhere."
 This will reduce your security because it allows unsigned apps to run, so you know what you are doing if you use this option.

 These different ways to install software that has been built up over time.
 The Mac App Store is new, and its limitations prevents it from being used for any Mac software.
 Gatekeeper has only been around for a few years, also.
 DMG files are a traditional way of application deployment, but not a requirement.